Note - SLURM uses the word partition, but to avoid confusion for people used to using other queueing systems, we use the word queue.

-Queues form part of the cluster functionality provided by the scheduler (SLURM), the product used to balance utilisation across the ADA cluster.
+Queues form part of the cluster functionality provided by the scheduler (SLURM), the software used to balance node utilisation across the ADA cluster.

 A queue is a pre-defined collection of nodes of a specific type, generally tailored for running a specific type of job.
 So your first task before running a job is to decide which queue it should be run on.

 You need to specify the time for your job - this is different from hpc.uea.ac.uk.

 If you don't you will be allocated the default job length of 24 hours.